This article provides an informational video and step-by-step instructions for creating a peer-to-peer event on Handbid.

 If you prefer to read vs. watch, we cover each of the screens here in a Peer-to-Peer fundraiser setup below.

-This tab is where you will enter in contacts that Handbid will notify for fundraiser specific questions and updates.
+This tab is where you will enter in contacts that Handbid will notify for fundraiser-specific questions and updates.
 You can have as many contacts as you like here but we suggest you keep it to 2-3 for simplicity's sake.
 You will pull from your contacts list when selecting a contact here.
 If you don't have a particular person in your contact list, click on "Add an Organizational Contact" on this tab to add a new one.
 See the reminder and screenshot below.

 Reminder about Org Staff